JetBrains/teamcity-documentation/topics/commit-status-publisher.md

 Note that the password authentication will not work if connecting to a GitHub Enterprise repository or if the user's GitHub account is protected with a two-factor authentication.
 In these cases, use an access token instead.

+>To protect a branch and ensure that only verified pull requests are merged into it, you can create a [branch protection rule](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/managing-a-branch-protection-rule) in your GitHub repository settings.
+If you set a TeamCity build as a required status check, GitHub will not allow a pull request to be merged until the build on requested changes finishes successfully.

 ### GitLab

 If you use a recent version of GitLab (&gt;= 9.0), it is recommended to use the GitLab URL of the following format: `http[s]://<hostname>[:<port>]/api/v4` as GitLab [stops supporting](https://about.gitlab.com/2018/01/22/gitlab-10-4-released/#api-v3) the v3 API in GitLab 11.
 If you have `/api/v3` in your current TeamCity configurations, they may stop working with GitLab 11+, so consider changing the server URL to `api/v4`.